The Las Vegas Strip conjures up so many different reactions in people. What is it for you?

-Taste the best of the Las Vegas when you stay at these culinary oriented hotels on the Las Vegas Strip.
+Taste the best of Las Vegas when you stay at these culinary oriented hotels on the Las Vegas Strip.

-The Cosmopolitan Hotel – Stylish resort with an artistic sensibility offering a vibrant nightlife in the heart of the Las Vegas Strip.
-Diverse culinary offerings featuring eateries from world-class chefs like José Andrés and Costas Spiliadis, as well as the first Las Vegas locations of trendsetting outlets like Eggslut, Beauty & Essex, Momofuku and Milk Bar.
+The Cosmopolitan Hotel – This stylish resort, with an arts sensibility, offers a vibrant nightlife in the heart of the Las Vegas Strip.
+Diverse culinary offerings feature eateries from world-class chefs such as José Andrés and Costas Spiliadi.
+You will also find the first Las Vegas locations of trendsetting outlets like Eggslut, Beauty & Essex, Momofuku and Milk Bar.

 Bellagio Hotel & Casino – This luxury hotel in the Las Vegas Strip offers an upscale experience with multiple dining options, the famous fountains, elegant rooms, The Cirque du Soleil show “O” and more.
 The wide range of dining options includes, Harvest by Roy Ellamar, Lago by Julian Serrano, Michael Mina’s fine dining restaurant, al fresco dining with fountain views at Picasso and contemporary Japanese dishes at Yellowtail.